tlagaly/lawnsync-app/memory-bank/decisionLog.md

 - Enhanced QuickActions with shortcuts for capturing new lawn photos
 - Mobile-first implementation with touch gestures for swiping through photos
 - Enabled offline viewing of previously captured photos

+### [2025-05-07 18:54:00] - OpenAI GPT-3.5 Turbo Integration Strategy
+**Decision**: Implement a production-ready OpenAI GPT-3.5 Turbo integration with environment-based API keys, rate limiting, enhanced caching, and comprehensive monitoring.

+**Rationale**: The AI recommendation engine is a key differentiator for LawnSync, requiring a robust implementation that balances API costs with performance and reliability while providing transparency into usage patterns.

+**Implications**:
+- Created an environment-specific API key management system for development, staging, and production
+- Implemented rate limiting to prevent excessive API usage and control costs
+- Enhanced caching system to minimize token usage while maintaining recommendation freshness
+- Added comprehensive error handling with automatic retries and fallback recommendations
+- Implemented detailed logging for monitoring and debugging
+- Developed an Admin dashboard for API usage monitoring
+- Created thorough documentation to ensure proper setup and usage

+### [2025-05-07 18:54:30] - Chakra UI Compatibility Resolution
+**Decision**: Implement a simplified Chakra UI wrapper to resolve compatibility issues with version 3.17.0.

+**Rationale**: The Chakra UI v3.17.0 package introduced API changes that caused TypeScript errors with the previous implementation.
+A simplified wrapper approach provides a clean solution that allows components to render correctly.

+**Implications**:
+- Created a native wrapper that applies basic styling without depending directly on the problematic Chakra UI provider
+- Extracted essential theme variables to ensure visual consistency
+- Maintains the ability to use the existing theme system
+- Provides a path forward until a more complete solution is implemented or Chakra UI issues are resolved